anugrahchemparathy/FOLD_solver/README.md

 ## How to use
-In case anybody is interested in trying the code, you can easily run the cpp implementation on the traditional crane crease pattern with the following commands:
+In case anybody is interested in trying the code, you will need the [`nlohmann:json`](https://github.com/nlohmann/json) package.
+You can probably get it from the github repo or the [releases page](json.nlohmann.me/home/releases/).

+Once done, you can easily run the cpp implementation on the traditional crane crease pattern with the following commands:

     cd src
     make run